All N-Series Tractors - Ford-Ferguson 9N, 2N, and Ford 8N

 These are No.8 gauge wire.
 Marine grade and automotive grade.

 Try to stay as close to the original color coding as possible.
 The trouble is the original wiring was not plain solid color insulation, some of the wires were solid color with a contrasting stripe.

 The original color wire can be bought from antique restoration suppliers, for a premium cost (There, that was for the originality police).
 My method of dealing with the contrasting stripe wire is to buy the correct solid color wire and then use colored heat-shrink tubing that corresponds to the stripe.
 So a "red with blue stripe" original wire would become "red with blue ends" in my harness.
 I do not "RESTORE" old tractors, my mission is to keep old tractors working reliably without spending gobs of cash trying to stay with strictly original materials.

 If you have lights, these will be the longest wires on your tractor, and they carry the most load, so voltage drop is a concern.
-I run #10 AWG wires for 6-volt lights so they will be as bright as possible.
-I wire the light switch hot, ahead of the ignition switch, so I can turn the lights on with the key switch off.
+I have run #10 AWG wires for 6-volt lights so they will be as bright as possible.
+That may be overkill even on a 6 volt system.
+Connecting the light switch hot, ahead of the ignition switch, makes is so the lights can be turned on with the key switch off.
 This is a convenience that might also save the coil.
 It certainly saves wear and tear on the ignition switch.